Lochnivar/ashverse/world-building/american-concord.md

 ## Result by 1925

-By 1925 the continent has three republics:
+By 1925 the continent has three republics (plus the Pacific Alliance, which California clearly runs):

 - USA and CSA are the quarrelsome brothers who finally had to fight the same bully together.
-- California is the rich cousin who showed up with a chequebook, smiled for the cameras, and went home to its own ocean.
+- California (and the Pacific Alliance it dominates) is the rich cousin who showed up with a chequebook, smiled for the cameras, and went home to its own ocean.

+**Note:** The Pacific Alliance (formed 1907) participates in the Concord, but since California writes 60% of its budget and stations 70% of its ships, it's effectively still California's voice—just with Oregon and Washington sitting at the table to make it look more democratic.

 Close, but not merged.